davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the SPU back end:

 naked
-  ``naked`` function attribute, SPU
-  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  ``naked`` function attribute, SPUThis attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic